-Contributing Feature means a site, improvement, or natural feature within a Historic District, Neighborhood Conservation Area, or individually significant property that provides appropriate historic context, historic architecture, historic association, or historic value, or is capable of yielding important information about the period including, but not limited to, streets, curbs, sidewalks, streetlights, street furniture, signs, landscaping, monuments, and works of art, gutters, setbacks, signage, parkway, alleys, walls, fencing, and gates.
+Contributing Feature means a site, improvement, or natural feature within a Historic District, Neighborhood Conservation Area, or individually significant property that provides appropriate historic context, historic architecture, historic association, or historic value, or is capable of yielding important information about the period including, but not limited to, streets, curbs, sidewalks, streetlights, street furniture, signs, landscaping, monuments, and works of art, gutters, setbacks, signage, parkway, alleys, walls, fencing, and gates. to a Historic District, Neighborhood Conservation Area, or individually significant property means a site, improvement, or natural feature that provides appropriate historic context, historic architecture, historic association or historic value, or is capable of yielding important information about the period.
+Examples of Contributing Features include, but are not limited to: streets, curbs, sidewalks, streetlights, street furniture, signs, landscaping, monuments, and works of art, gutters, setbacks, signage, parkway, alleys, walls, fencing, and gates.
+Contributing Features in Historic Districts, Neighborhood Conservation areas, or individually significant properties are subject to the Certificate of Appropriateness process.

-Contributor means a building or structure within a Historic District or Neighborhood Conservation Area that provides appropriate historic context, historic architecture, historic association or historic value, or is capable of yielding important information about the period
+Contributor means a building or structure within a Historic District or Neighborhood Conservation Area that provides appropriate historic context, historic architecture, historic association or historic value, or is capable of yielding important information about the period either a Historic District or a Neighborhood Conservation Area means a building structure within a Historic District or Neighborhood Conservation Area that provides appropriate historic context, historic architecture, historic association or historic value, or is capable of yielding important information about the period.
+Contributors in Historic Districts and Neighborhood Conservation areas are subject to the Certificate of Appropriateness Process.